ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 The initial `std::ptrdiff_t` loop fails if `start_skip` or `end_skip` is negative, since that will cause it to index out of bounds of the container.

-An even simpler, and I guess more common, variant is to visit all but the last element of a container.
+An even simpler, and I guess more common, variant is to visit all but the last element of a container [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 ```cpp
 void work(Container& container)
 {